unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-06-from-shell-scripts-to-an-operator-ready-llm-ops-kit.md

 }
 ```

-I use `--plan` first, inspect the typed changes and authority hash, and only then repeat the command with `--apply --yes`.
-Adding each component follows the same two-stage sequence.
-New components remain disabled, so saving the topology is not the same thing as starting a process.
+I use `--plan` first because I want to see the typed changes and authority hash before anything moves.
+Only after that looks right do I repeat the command with `--apply --yes`.
+Components follow the same two-stage sequence and remain disabled when added, so saving a topology does not quietly start a process.

 ```bash
 llmops profile create lab-chat \